 A little about me: I’ve lived in fifty-two places.
 I’ve been paid to pick stones out of fields, take backstage photos of Britney Spears, report on Internet privacy issues, and catch fish for American tourists in Northern Ontario.
 I’ve won an award for my reporting skills, and another for my humour column.
 I mostly deserved them.

 A long time ago I was the primary photographer for a monthly technology newspaper in Ottawa, and my photos also ended up in some national magazines.
-“Photography” was also part of a two-year program I took at Algonquin College in Ottawa, and I was kind of the Assistant Photo Editor for the journalism program’s newspaper.
+“Photography” was also part of a two-year program I took at Algonquin College in Ottawa, and I was kind of the Assistant Photo Editor for the journalism program’s newspaper for about twenty minutes.

 Much more recently, some of my photos have also appeared in The Review [link], our local newspaper of record.